ga-wdi-pvd/http-mvc-intro-rails/README.md

 ## Learning Objectives

 - Explain the role of a server-side web application
-  - to build dynamic web pages based on data
 - Explain the lifecycle of an HTTP request in Ruby on Rails
 - Understand the RESTful routes and how they relate to an HTTP request
 - Define example RESTful routes with URL parameters